 - .BS (Block Storage)

 - .DS (Define Storage)

-- .DB (Define Byte)

 - .DH (Define Half Word)

 - .DW (Define Word)

 - .DL (Define Long)

-- .SECTION (Start a new section)

 .DEFINE

 .DEFINE symbol string

 With the .DEFINE directive you define a substitution string that you can use on all following source lines.
 The assembler searches all succeeding lines for an occurrence of symbol, and replaces it with string.
 If the symbol occurs in a double quoted string it is also replaced.
 Strings between single quotes are not expanded.